P&G eyes Duracell, Braun in sweeping brand culling -sources

 It also reflects a wider trend among conglomerates across various industry sectors to streamline their business lines, by shedding non-core operations and allocating resources to high growth areas.

-Large consumer companies like Nestle SA NESN.VX and Unilever Plc (UNc.AS) have shed underperforming businesses in the last year to focus on their top brands.
+Large consumer companies like Nestle SA and Unilever Plc have shed underperforming businesses in the last year to focus on their top brands.

-Healthcare giants including Merck & Co (MRK.N), Abbott Laboratories (ABT.N) and GlaxoSmithKline Plc (GSK.L) have also moved to shed their declining mature drug businesses in recent months.
+Healthcare giants including Merck & Co, Abbott Laboratories and GlaxoSmithKline Plc have also moved to shed their declining mature drug businesses in recent months.